inspectIT/inspectit-ocelot/components/inspectit-ocelot-eum-server/README.md

 * `extra`- tags: Extra tags define tags, which are manually set in the configuration.
 The field `extra` holds a list of key-value mappings.
 * `beacon`- tags: Beacon tags define tags, whose tag value is resolved by a beacon entry.
 The defined value of the `beacon` map will be resolved by using the provided beacon.
 In order to provide selected tags to each measurement by default, tags can be defined as global. `global` holds a list of already defined tags, which will be then exposed for each measurement.

+##### Automated Geolocation Detection
+By using the tag `COUNTRY_CODE`, the geolocation of the requester is resolved by using the requester IP and the [GeoLite2 database](https://www.maxmind.com).
+If the IP cannot be resolved, the tag value will be empty.

 ##### Exporters
 By now, the prometheus exporter is available.
 If `ènabled` is set to true, the exporter is exposes the metrics under